adrianosastre/be-live-coding/node-graphql-challenge/README.md

 # How-to

-The live coding can be done on `Visual Studio Code` with the `Live Sharing` extension.
+The live coding can be done with screen sharing.

 ## Notes and Assumptions